LiveLike/livelike-docs/docs/Android SDK/widget-framework-apis.md

 We have to disable the default widget state transition to take control by setting boolean `enableDefaultWidgetTransition` to false.

-widgetView.moveToNextState() method is used to move to next state.
+widgetView\.moveToNextState() method is used to move to next state.

 ```kotlin
 widgetView.enableDefaultWidgetTransition = false